kgish/dotfiles/README.md

     sudo apt-get install automake libpcre3-dev liblzma-dev zlib1g-dev

-Then the Ag plugin cna be installed as follows:
+Then the Ag plugin can be built and installed:

     git clone https://github.com/ggreer/the_silver_searcher
     cd the_silver_searcher